mattbierner/blog.mattbierner.com/_posts/2016-02-15-staying-alive.md

 The entire experiment took a little over an hour, with the average time to complete the assignment being 5 minutes 52 seconds (I provided 15 minutes total for each assignment).
 Shockingly, all surviving workers correctly completed the humanity test at the end of the five minutes.
 Also, no evidence of time travel (aka `$('form').removeClass('hidden')`) was detected.

-Amazon charged an additional 20% of what I paid to workers (Fun Fact: In the year 2036, the 29th Amendment actually makes the "Amazon User Storage" fee federally enforced – the entire United States having been found to be a giant Amazon warehouse – with 20% of all income automatically withheld for the privilege of renting space therein).
+Amazon charged an additional 20% of what I paid to workers (Fun Fact: In the year 2036, the 29th Amendment actually makes the "Amazon User Storage" fee federally enforced—the entire United States having been found to be a giant Amazon warehouse—with 20% of all income automatically withheld for the privilege of renting space therein).

 Total cost of the experiment: about eight dollars.